 - Calton Hill and the best locations in Edinburgh are included in my eBooks:

-- Calton Hill is a park opened all day.
+- Calton Hill is a park open all day.

 - Several monuments are located on Calton Hill.
 Go to the section below for more information and opening hours.

-- Path are well maintained, no more stairs once at the top
+- Paths are well maintained, no more stairs once at the top

 Accommodations in Edinburgh

-Check out the best rated accommodation in Edinburgh
+Check out the best rated accommodations in Edinburgh

 or find suggestions in my article about where to stay in Scotland